emelocoton189/uxd-research-repo/reflections/What_if_the_system_is_working_exactly_as_designed?.md

 I don’t consider myself an inflammatory person.
 I’m someone who gives the benefit of the doubt.
 When a service fails, I tend to assume it’s a bad day, not a bad system.
 But the Virginia Employment Commission (VEC) tested that philosophy to its limits.

 It began with a login issue.
 Then came failing authentication, rejected uploads, unsaveable forms, broken buttons, and entire pages that switched languages without warning.
 I encountered dark pattern after dark pattern, each one a roadblock demanding workarounds.
 Some days I translated the site with ChatGPT just to make sense of it.
-Other days I physically drove to the Career Works office, where I learned from kind and overworked staff that even the phone system has undocumented rules you have to memorize if you don’t want your claim delayed.
+Other days, I physically drove to the Career Works office, where I learned from kind and overworked staff that even the phone system has undocumented rules you have to memorize if you don’t want your claim delayed.

 Each visit felt like uncovering a hidden level of a poorly designed game.
 One that punishes you for playing.
 And still, after a full month, I have received no payment.